Task 1

 Interviewer: Hello everybody!
 It’s Teenagers Round the World Channel.
 Our guest today is a teenager from Russia and we are going to discuss household chores.
 We’d like to know our guest’s point of view on this issue.
 Please answer five questions.
 So, let’s get started.

-Interviewer: What household chores do you do?
+Interviewer: How have your chores changed since childhood?
+What household chores do you help with at home?

 Interviewer: Thank you very much for your interview.